epam/edp-install/documentation/kubernetes_install_edp.md

     - sonar-operator.sonar.version                                      # Sonarqube Docker image tag.
 Default supported is "7.9-community";
     - sonar-operator.sonar.initImage                                    # Init Docker image for Sonarqube deployment.
 Default is "busybox";
     - sonar-operator.sonar.dbImage                                      # Docker image name for Sonarqube Database.
 Default in "postgres:9.6";
     - sonar-operator.sonar.storage.data.class                           # Storageclass for Sonarqube data volume.
-Default is "gp2";
+Default is "gp2", but it is highly recommended to use "gp2-retain".
+For details, please refer to point 10 of the Prerequisites section;
     - sonar-operator.sonar.storage.data.size                            # Sonarqube data volume size.
 Default is "1Gi";
     - sonar-operator.sonar.storage.database.class                       # Storageclass for Sonarqube database volume.
-Default is "gp2";
+Default is "gp2", but it is highly recommended to use "gp2-retain".
+For details, please refer to point 10 of the Prerequisites section;
     - sonar-operator.sonar.storage.database.size                        # Sonarqube database volume size.
 Default is "1Gi"
     - sonar-operator.sonar.imagePullSecrets                             # Secrets to pull from private Docker registry;
     - sonar-operator.sonar.basePath                                     # Base path for Sonar URL;